Rubem Fonseca: Life and career

-He started his career by writing short stories, considered by some critics as his strongest literary creations.
-His first popular novel was A Grande Arte (High Art), but "Agosto" is usually considered his best work.
+He started his career by writing short stories, while first popular novel was A Grande Arte ("High Art"), followed by Agosto.
 One recurring character in Fonseca's books is the lawyer-detective Mandrake.

-In 2003, he won the Camões Prize, considered to be the most important award in the Portuguese language.
+In 2003, he won the Camões Prize, considered the most important award in the Portuguese language.

 In 2012, he became the first recipient of Chile's Manuel Rojas Ibero-American Narrative Award.

-He died in Rio de Janeiro in April 2020 at the age of 94, just 26 days before his 95th birthday.
+He died in Rio de Janeiro in April 2020 at the age of 94.